 Research has shown the crucial role of high-level and frequent interaction in the success of an online learning environment.
 Moreover, creating a dynamic and satisfying virtual classroom is your critical role as an online teacher.

 Therefore, interacting with your online students more frequently is highly needed.
 Even after classes, there should be a perfect avenue for students to interact and communicate with one another.
-They should be given opportunities to share resources and to comment on ideas.
+They should be given opportunities to share resources and comment on ideas.

 The sustained high levels of interaction in online teaching and learning avoid the feeling of alienation among students.
 Hence, you should allow your students to interact not only during classes but also on online platforms after formal class conversations.
 To do this, you should design interactive activities that promote skill development and communication.